ramanbhandari/vamoose/server/README.md

 ### 🔗 Running Integration Tests

-Integration tests run against a PostgreSQL test database that is launched in Docker.
+Integration tests run against a PostgreSQL and Mongo test databases that are launched in Docker.
 To run integration tests:

 1. **Ensure Docker is installed and running.**